 d) At freezing point

-Explanation: In a phase diagram, two phases known as liquidus and solidus exist.
+Explanation: In a phase diagram, two phases are known as liquidus and solidus exist.
 Liquidus line is that line above which the alloy is in a liquid state and where solidification starts.
 At solidus line, the alloy is in solid state and solidification is complete.

 8. Which of the following does not apply to non-equilibrium solidification?